vitest-dev/vitest/docs/guide/browser/config.md

 - **CLI:** `--browser=safari`

 ::: danger
 This API is deprecated an will be removed in Vitest 4.
-Please, use [`browser.configs`](#browser-configs) field instead.
+Please, use [`browser.instances`](#browser-instances) option instead.
 :::

 Run all tests in a specific browser.
 Possible options in different providers: